leangjia/blender_docs/trunk/blender_docs/manual/editors/properties_editor.rst

 .. figure:: /images/editors_properties-editor_top.png

-   The header of the Properties editor.
+   The header of the Properties.

 In the header of this editor, a list of icons and text items shows the owner of the properties being edited, together with some dependency context if needed.